metno/pyaerocom/docs/intro.rst

 - Database management of observation data
 - Short and long-term development of evaluation tools, including web-pages showing evaluation results

-The pyaerocom software is core part of the AeroTools project and therefore it's scope  includes support for reading and processing of modeldata (e.g. AeroCom, EMEP), satellite data (e.g. MODIS, AATSR) and ground based observation datasets (e.g. AERONET, EBAS, EARLINET).
+The pyaerocom software is core part of the AeroTools project and therefore it's scope includes support for reading and processing of model data (e.g. AeroCom, EMEP, IFS), satellite data (e.g. TROPOMI, MODIS, AATSR) and ground based observation datasets (e.g. AERONET, EBAS, EARLINET, ICOS).
-In addition, pyaerocom provides tools for colocation and cross evaluation of different datasets using commonly used statistics such as several biases, gross-errors, or correlation coefficients.
+In addition, pyaerocom provides tools for colocation and cross evaluation of different datasets using commonly used statistics including several biases, gross-errors, and correlation coefficients.

 Main features